KarlOfDuty/Interaktionsdesign/README.md

-# karlofduty.github.io
+# Usability and Interaction design - Blekinge Institute of Technology

+Improving the popular game Rainbow Six Siege's menu layout deign.
+This project is not about the visuals but about the usability of the menu system.

+**Project info:**

-DV1557 V18 Lp3 Användbarhet och interaktionsdesign
+Course: DV1557 V18 Lp3 Användbarhet och interaktionsdesign

-Grupp: Design Gr.7
+Group: Design Gr.7

-Medlemar:
+Members:

 LUKAS	ANDERSSON